This post may contain affiliate links.

 If you can't sew but don't mind a DIY project, here are some curtain ideas that don't require sewing.

 RV owner Danielle cut up inexpensive bedsheets from Walmart to make curtains for her whole RV.
-By cutting the open the ends of the top of the sheet, a pocket was created for hanging the curtains, and to hem the raw edges, Danielle first folded and ironed them flat, then used No-Sew fabric glue to keep them folded in place.
+By cutting the open ends of the top of the sheet, a pocket was created for hanging the curtains, and to hem the raw edges, Danielle first folded and ironed them flat, then used No-Sew fabric glue to keep them folded in place.

 You can see more pictures including some close-ups of how she made them on her Instagram page.

-Framing RV Windows with Wood
+Frame RV Windows with Wood

 Several RV owners have covered their RV windows with real or faux wood to make them look more like windows in a house.

 RV owner Brooke Seaman framed the window of her travel trailer with real wood as well.

 Non-permanent RV Window Makeovers